AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 .. tip::

   If the VPC where the Controller is deployed in has a custom DNS server (via DHCP option), make sure the Controller instance can reach this DNS server.
-(SWM - how do I know if I have a reachable custom DNS server?)

 ..